 It’s also important for me to do work that feels good and aligns with what I value.
 And wellbeing and health top my list.
 As Virgil once very wisely said “The greatest wealth is health.”
 For me, that’s spot on.

 My first career was actually in higher education.
 I worked for several years with university students, advising and administering international education and study abroad programs.
 While I was living and working in London, I added a degree in Integrated Health: Complementary Therapies to the mix and specialized in working with essential oils.

 It seems like it's rare to have a straight-lined, super-efficient path in life, and my story is no different.
 My career path started with psychology, then higher education, and now holistic health.
 But I wouldn't change a thing.
 It's given me unique perspectives and experiences to build on - all relevant for starting Pure Luxe Apothecary.

 Where do you make your products?

-Everything is made in my Olympia, WA workshop, a 300 square feet space in the home I share with my partner and cat.
+Everything is made in my Olympia, WA workshop, a 300 square feet space in my home.
 With sunny windows looking out over a peaceful neighborhood and beautiful Washington evergreens, I spend a lot of hours there.

 I started with a couple tables, a lot of ideas, and not much else.
 Over time, it's become an efficient space for creating and making.
 Now there’s a large work table for formulating, blending, and bottling; a counter for labeling and shipping; storage cabinets for raw ingredients, beakers, utensils, and scales; space for boxes and packaging materials; rods to hold rolls of labels; cabinets for finished products; and more.
 It’s constantly evolving as things grow and shift.

 I make each product in small batches, so things are always fresh.
 This means I don’t need a ton of storage space for finished products, but but it also means I’m blending and labeling every week.
 If I’m not in the garden, you’ll probably find me in the workshop.